samuelim01/tp/docs/UserGuide.md

 Before you embark on your wedding planning journey, check out our [getting started guide](#2-getting-started) for a step-by-step guide to download WedLog.

-Once you have set up WedLog on your computer, proceed to the [Understanding the WedLog Interface](#3-understanding-the-wedlog-interface) section for a quick tour of the WedLog interface.
+Once you have set up WedLog on your computer, proceed to the [understanding the WedLog interface](#3-understanding-the-wedlog-interface) section for a quick tour of the WedLog interface.

 Finally, head over to our [WedLog tutorial](#4-wedlog-tutorial) to take your first steps to plan your wedding.